 Give us a call today.
 We love talking about our pheasants!

 Tony Smith started raising pheasants in 1995 as a hobby.
 He continued raising a few hundred pheasants every year until he graduated from college.
 After graduating, he found the need to raise more than a few hundred every year.
 As the need for pheasants kept growing in Northeast Nebraska he kept expanding.
-In 2013, Tony Smith and Mike Young started raising pheasants together.
-The two formed Smith – Young Pheasant Farm.
-After doubling the size of the farm they continued to sell out of pheasants.
-In 2015, Martin Anderson joined Tony and Mike in the pheasant operation.
-The group decided to change the name of the pheasant farm to reflect all three owners.
+After doubling in size for several years it was time to turn his hobby into a business.
 MTM Pheasants formed as a corporation in January 2015.
 In December of 2015, the farm hired Devan Kaup as the Farm Manager to help maintain bird quality and production.
 In the fall of 2019, Tony Smith bought out both business partners, making him and his family the owners of MTM Pheasants.
 In December 2019, MTM expanded its boundaries by purchasing a property in Gregory, South Dakota.
 MTM Pheasants has grown in size every year and has plans to keep expanding.

 Q: Do your pheasants fly well?